ruby/www.ruby-lang.org/en/news/_posts/2024-07-26-ruby-3-2-5-released.md

 Ruby 3.2.5 has been released.

 This release include many bug-fixes.
-And we updated the version of bundled gem `rexml` to include the following security fix..
+And we updated the version of bundled gem `rexml` to include the following security fix.
 [CVE-2024-39908 : DoS in REXML](({%link en/news/_posts/2024-07-16-dos-rexml-cve-2024-39908.md %}).

 Please see the [GitHub releases](https://github.com/ruby/ruby/releases/tag/v3_2_5) for further details.